vipulnaik/diet-exercise-health/events/2025/2025-04-01-use-of-perio-toothbrush-and-baking-soda-toothpaste.md

 page](https://www.amazon.com/Arm-Hammer-Advance-Toothpaste-Technology/dp/B09VK1RKM8/).
 My
 plan is to use this toothpaste about once a week to combat tooth staining, while still keeping the frequency low enough that it doesn't cause too much gum abrasion or worsen my recession.
+I am also considering applying it only to the back teeth where the staining is more common, but I am not sure how feasible that is to implement.